-The following practical expedients have been used by the entity in applying AASB 16 for the first time:
+The following practical expedients have been used by the entity in applying AASB 16 for the first time: - for a portfolio of leases that have reasonably similar characteristics, a single discount rate has been applied;

-- for a portfolio of leases that have reasonably similar characteristics, a single discount rate has been applied; - leases that have remaining lease term of less than 12 months as at 1 July 2019 have been accounted for in the same way as short-term leases; - the use of hindsight to determine lease terms on contracts that have options to extend or terminate; - applying AASB 16 to leases previously identified as leases under AASB 17 and Interpretation 4: Determining whether an arrangement contains a lease without reassessing whether they are, or contain, a lease at the date of initial application; and - not applying AASB 16 to leases previously not identified as containing a lease under AASB 117 and Interpretation 4.
+- leases that have remaining lease term of less than 12 months as at 1 July 2019 have been accounted for in the same way as short-term leases;

+- the use of hindsight to determine lease terms on contracts that have options to extend or terminate;

+- applying AASB 16 to leases previously identified as leases under AASB 17 and Interpretation 4: Determining whether an arrangement contains a lease without reassessing whether they are, or contain, a lease at the date of initial application; and
-Note: Right-of-use assets

-The Company's lease portfolio includes buildings.
-These leases have an average of 10 years as their lease term.
+- not applying AASB 16 to leases previously not identified as containing a lease under AASB 117 and Interpretation 4.

+The Company's lease's the Wandin Brach building.
+This leases has a 3 year lease term with 2 further 5 year options.

-(1) Variable Lease Payments
+(1) Fixed Lease Payments